+'''

 gmake -f makefile HelloWorld <architecture>

+'''

-After compiling the C or C++ example, you will find the application executables in a directory objs/<ar- chitecture>.
+After compiling the C or C++ example, you will find the application executables in a directory objs/<ar-chitecture>.

-The generated makefile includes the static release versions of the Connext DDS libraries.
+The generated makefile includes the static release versions of the Connext DDS.
 To select dynamic or debug versions of the libraries, edit the makefile to change the library suffixes.
 Generally, Connext DDS uses the following convention for library suffixes: "z" for static release, "zd" for static debug, none for dynamic release, and "d" for dynamic debug.
-For a complete list of the required libraries for each configuration, see the RTI Connext DDS Core Libraries Platform Notes.
+For a complete list of the required libraries for each configuration, see the Connext DDS Platform Notes.